 To apply, you must be a currently-enrolled, degree-seeking undergraduate UW-Eau Claire student.
-You must be in good academic standing, and have a minimum cumulative GPA of 3.0.
+You need to be in good standing (academic, financial and conduct) and have a minimum cumulative GPA of 3.0.
 You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 To study German as a Foreign Language courses, you need to have at least sophomore standing at the time of departure.
 If you plan to take regular university classes taught in German, you must have completed a minimum of five semesters of university-level German and have at least junior standing by the time of departure.
 Other pre-requisites may apply for specific subject areas.
 Please note that you must be a U.S. citizen to apply for this program.

 COURSES/ COURSE EQUIVALENCIES